 According to the American Veterinary Medical Association, over 43 million households in the U.S. include at least one dog.
 Imagine how many dog owners there are worldwide?
 There are also more than 340 recognized dog breeds in the world, but which are the most popular dog breeds?

 All pet owners have different criteria that they are looking for in a canine companion.
 Some want a hunting partner while others want a furry friend that will protect their home.
+For other pet owners, it's important to adopt a recognizable dog that their neighbor will associate with some movie they've seen the breed in.

 30 Most Popular Dog Breeds That Are Famous All Over the World